Refeed Day: Boost Your Metabolism & Burn More Fat

 Normally a weight loss diet consists of relatively low carbohydrates.
 On your refeed day, however, 50-55% of your calories will come from carbs.

-In addition, protein should be relatively high at around 25-30% of calories.
+In addition, protein should be high at around 25-30% of calories.
 Since protein synthesis goes up when you eat protein with carbs.
 In other words, you build more lean muscle.

 How Often to Refeed